p-Limbo1996/To-Do-App/README.md

 If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.

-## 📄 License

-This project is open-source and available under the [MIT License](https://github.com/p-Limbo1996/To-Do-App/blob/main/LICENSE).
-Feel free to use it for your own projects.

 ## ✉️ Contact

 For any inquiries, you can reach me via [email](pooria.q.1996@gmail.com) .